 When you commit fully to a public cloud solution, you surrender control of your applications and data to the vendor.
 You’ll be at the mercy of the provider regarding any environment changes, pricing alterations, or even issues like downtime.

 By investing in other types of cloud architecture like hybrid or multi-cloud, you can avoid some of these risks.
 For example, in the hybrid scenario, you’ll be keeping your data stored locally on a private server and only moving it into your cloud platform when it needs to be used by cloud applications.

 That way, you retain control and visibility over your data.
 If you decide to no longer use the public data solution, you can unplug from it knowing that your data doesn’t need to be recovered.

 5. Build a multi-cloud environment

 A multi-cloud approach is based on using the services of multiple cloud providers at the same time to reduce the dependence on a single vendor.
 Companies often utilize a variety of cloud providers to meet their evolving needs and workloads.

 Curious to try CAST AI?
-Sign up to see how it could help you break free from CSP limitations.
+Sign up to see how it could help you break free from provider limitations.